Everything on your ecommerce homepage should bring customers closer to a purchase.

 You want them browsing your products.

-In this guide, you’ll learn how to design an ecommerce homepage that boosts conversions and sales.
+In this guide, you’ll learn the best practices for how to create an ecommerce homepage design that boosts conversions and sales.

 Table of Contents

 Quick: someone lands on your homepage.